anthonyesau/kirby-panel-sort-files-by-date/README.md

 This plugin adds the ability for the Kirby Panel to sort files by date.
 Within your Kirby project, save to `site/plugins/sort-files-by-date.php`.

-Blueprint settings for a page that will allow for file sorting.
+Blueprint settings for a page that will allow for file sorting:

 ```
 files: